jacksonjkk/LINUX-HOTSPOT-MANAGER/README.txt

 2. Open terminal in the `hotspot-manager` directory
 3. Run: `./build-package.sh` to build the .deb package
 4. Then install using Method 1 above
+NOTE: BEFORE BUILDING TAKE NOTE THAT IN THE CODES THERE ARE MY ADAPTERS ["INTERNET_ADAPTER": "wlo1", "HOTSPOT_ADAPTER": "wlx20235199be72"]
+SO CHANGE TO YOUR OWN ADAPTERS

 ## 🚀 Usage